zlite/PyRoot/README.md

 "q" = Quit

 It will also display sensor data from the Root (such as touch and bumper sensors) when they are triggered.

+The full Root API is here, if you want to add to this: https://github.com/RootRobotics/root-robot-ble-protocol

+Thanks to https://github.com/mogenson for all the help!